 Unfortunately, misconceptions mean that many still believe that it allows people to unreasonably control their lives and finances, even without their express permission.

 This is not the case, so it’s important to stress this and use government publications and easy to understand resources when explaining why you feel it is in your loved one’s best interests.

 It’s also advisable to pick your time and setting and broach the subject sensitively.
 Remember that this concerns your loved one’s future, and it can be upsetting and frightening to discuss impending mental incapacity or a diagnosis which they haven’t fully come to terms with yet.

 15 – How to change the power of attorney

 You can change the power of attorney – but only if you or your relative has the mental capacity to do so.

 If you wish to change your lasting power of attorney arrangements (to appoint a new attorney, or change their responsibilities) you are required to submit changes via your solicitor or through what is known as a ‘Partial Deed of Revocation’ to remove a single person and/or replace them with a new attorney.

 If you choose to do this because of misconduct or a breakdown in your relationship related to malicious, suspicious or deceitful conduct you can make a complaint via the Office of the Public Guardian’s safeguarding unit.

-We strongly recommend that you also look at making a will at the same time as creating your LPA.
-Again, this is an issue that should be addressed early on, whilst you still have the mental capacity to do so.
-You can read our easy to read guide on making a will here.
+We strongly recommend that you also look at making a will at the same time as creating your lasting power of attorney.
+Again, this is an issue that should be addressed early on, before you lose mental capacity.

 For further help and advice regarding the legal and financial implications of old age or ill health please take a look at our related articles and dedicated information pages on this site.